apigeek/architect/README.md

 ===============================

 ApiGeek:Architect ships with few default vocabularies - variables, files, web apis, web apps, etc.

+Try out the included [.feature examples](docs/examples/) - they cover a range of powerful use cases.

 To discover what phrases exist in the vocabularies, type: